 What Is a Slipped Disc?

-Also known as a herniated or bulging disc, a slipped disc occurs when one or more disc has “slipped” out of place.
+Also known as a herniated disc or bulging disc, a slipped disc occurs when one or more disc has “slipped” out of place.
 An injury or weakness in the disc can cause the inner nucleus pulposus to protrude through the outer annulus fibrosus.
 While some slipped discs go unnoticed, when one compresses a spinal nerve, or nerve root root, they cause pain and discomfort.

 Causes of a Slipped Disc